Petition Process

-NOTE : To download the following attachments in pdf (portable document format) you will need to have Adobe Acrobat Reader installed on your computer.
+NOTE : To download attachments in .pdf (portable document format) you will need to have Adobe Acrobat Reader installed on your computer.
 This is a free software package that allows you to open and read pdf files.
-Click on this link to download the reader free of charge.

 Trade Adjustment Assistance